kmurugulla/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/user-mapping-tool/using-user-mapping-tool.md

    ![image](/help/journey-migration/content-transfer-tool/assets-user-mapping/user-mapping-landing5.png)

    >[!IMPORTANT]
    >* Once User Mapping is complete, you can navigate back to Content Migration page using the breadcrumb.
 The User Mapping card displays the status and timestamp.
 Click on **Content Transfer** to create a migration Set to run extraction.
+Content Extraction followed by the Ingestion steps are required after completing the User Mapping to migrate the mapping information into target cloud service instance.
 Refer to [Running the Content Transfer Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-content-transfer-tool.html?lang=en#running-tool) for more details.

 ### Resuming the User Mapping Process {#resume-user-mapping-process}